-- Eutelsat has ordered during the 2019-20 fiscal year the EUTELSAT 10B satellite, which is expected to enter into service in 2023 and includes two incremental HTS Ku-band payloads dedicated to mobility offering exceptional coverage from the Americas to Asia.
-Firm multi-year capacity commitments representing more than one-third of this incremental HTS capacity have already been made, reflecting the strong demand for Ku-band mobility services in this geographical area. - EUTELSAT QUANTUM, entered into service in November 2021 is a new software-based reconfigurable satellite, bringing a differentiated value proposition with an on-going ramp-up.
+- ▶ Eutelsat has ordered during the 2019-20 fiscal year the EUTELSAT 10B satellite, which is expected to enter into service in 2023 and includes two incremental HTS Ku-band payloads dedicated to mobility offering exceptional coverage from the Americas to Asia.
+Firm multi-year capacity commitments representing more than one-third of this incremental HTS capacity have already been made, reflecting the strong demand for Kuband mobility services in this geographical area. - ▶ EUTELSAT QUANTUM, entered into service in November 2021, is a new software-based reconfigurable satellite, bringing a differentiated value proposition with an on-going ramp-up.
 Customers benefit from the flexibility to configure coverage, bandwidth, power and frequencies.
-The applications enabled by this new concept in satellite technology are particularly suited to customers in the Government Services and Mobility sectors who are seeking operational flexibility. - The KONNECT VHTS satellite, although mainly dedicated to fixed broadband (see above), will also provide from the 2023 calendar year Ka-band capacity over Europe adequate to deliver a very high-speed broadband experience and notably meet the needs of the mobility and government services market. - In government services, opportunities for hosted payloads will be pursued, such as the EGNOS payloads on EUTELSAT 5 WEST B (in service) and on EUTELSAT HOTBIRD 13G, as well as the UHF payload on EUTELSAT 36D.
+The applications enabled by this new concept in satellite technology are particularly suited to customers in the Government Services and Mobility sectors who are seeking operational flexibility. - The KONNECT VHTS satellite, although mainly dedicated to fixed broadband (see above), will also provide from the 2023 calendar year Ka-band capacity over Europe adequate to deliver a very high-speed broadband experience and notably meet the needs of the Mobile Connectivity and Government Services market.

-- Moreover, Eutelsat is exploring the possibility of a further development in the Internet of Things (IoT) market in particular with the ELO constellation project.
-This constellation relies on nano-satellites at reduced costs (around 1 million euros per satellite) complementing terrestrial IoT networks and enabling a global coverage, so that objects are able to transmit data, irrespective of their location and without increasing their cost or energy.
+- ▶ In Government Services, opportunities for hosted payloads will be pursued, such as the EGNOS payloads on EUTELSAT 5 WEST B (in service) and on EUTELSAT HOTBIRD 13G, as well as the UHF payload on EUTELSAT 36D. - ▶ Moreover, Eutelsat is exploring the possibility of a further development in the Internet of Things (IoT) market in particular with the ELO constellation project.
+This constellation relies on nanosatellites at reduced costs (around 1 million euros per satellite) complementing terrestrial IoT networks and enabling global coverage, so that objects are able to transmit data, irrespective of their location and without increasing their cost or energy.
 The first phase is devoted to in-depth tests, with five satellites, of which 3 have already been launched.
-Other satellites could gradually be added to the constellation if this new initiative proves successful, with a global commercial service being possible with a few tens' satellites. - The Group will keep optimising the resources of its geostationary fleet developing notably managed services to deliver a service in Mbps to the client.
+Other satellites could gradually be added to the constellation if this new initiative proves successful, with a global commercial service being possible with a few tens of satellites. - ▶ The Group will keep optimising the resources of its geostationary fleet, developing notably managed services to deliver a service in Mbps to the client.
 The Group notably launched Eutelsat ADVANCE, an innovative portfolio of managed connectivity services combining Ka and Ku-band for a truly end-to-end global service.
 It addresses demand for connectivity services with extended reach, as business processes increasingly migrate to the cloud.
-The Group will also keep looking for commercial opportunities coming from the relocation of satellites operating in inclined orbit as illustrated by the agreement signed with Global Eagle for mobility services at 139° West.
+The Group will also keep looking for commercial opportunities coming from the relocation of satellites operating in inclined orbit as illustrated by the agreement signed with Global Eagle for mobility services at 139° West. - ▶ Finally, the Group is considering potential further organic investment in all-digital "Flexsats" to underpin medium-term growth trajectory.
+Flexsats are multi-mission medium-size satellites carrying fully digital HTS payloads maximising mission flexibility in terms of coverage, power and frequency as well as efficiency.
+They open up the possibility for an optimised hybrid infrastructure between GEO and LEO.